payment declined, payment failure, payment failed

 When a charge is being processed, there are automated systems that determine whether or not to accept the charge.
 These systems take various signals into account such as account balances and card information such as the expiration date, billing address, zip code, and CVC/CVV (the 3 or 4-digit verification number on the back of your card).

 Since these signals are constantly changing, a previously successful card might be declined in the future.
-Even if all of the card information is correct and you had a successful payment before, a future charge can still be declined by a bank’s overzealous fraud system.
+Even if all of the card information is correct and you had a successful payment before, a future charge can still be declined by a financial institution’s overzealous fraud system.

 Why don't you show much information about a decline?

-We show as much information from the bank as we can about a decline, but most reasons we receive are generic because banks want to protect their customers' privacy.
+We show as much information from the financial institution as we can about a decline, but most reasons we receive are generic because banks want to protect their customers' privacy.

 How do I decrease the likelihood of a decline?